-De scription An unexpected message is received during component inter-process communication (IPC).
-Resolving the error: 1.
-Restart the program by executing the following command: service drweb-c onfigd restart
+De scription An unexpected message has been received during component inter- process communication (IPC).
+Resolving the error: 1. .
+Uninstall Dr.Web for Linux by entering the following command:

 If the error persists, contact technical support and be ready to name the error code.